How Does Beam Search improve Span-Level Confidence Estimation in Generative Sequence Labeling?: Experiments

 Table~\ref{tab:test_eval} shows the comparison between the three methods. ``Span'' already has a good calibration ability as expected, thanks to the use of the large pre-trained model~\citep{bert-calib}.
 We then see that either ``AggSpan'' or ``AggSeq'' is consistently better than ``Span,'' which shows the effectiveness of using the beam search statistics.

+\paragraph{Case Study} We have inspected the results for more intuitive interpretation.
+One observation is that ``AggSeq'' tends to better reflect the model's uncertainty when predictions contradict with their ground-truth annotations.
+Table~\ref{tab:examples} shows such an example from the MIT-R validation set, where estimated confidence scores are shown for each of the estimation methods.
+We can see that ``AggSeq'' assigns the lowest confidence score to the {\tt Location} label, because the ``(in the area, {\tt Location})'' span appears only in the first and fourth candidates out of the top-5 candidates.

 \paragraph{Effects of the beam size $k$} Next, we investigate the effects of the beam size $k$ when using ``AggSeq.''
 Table~\ref{tab:test_eval_ada} shows the results with $k=10$, and we can see that $k=10$ performs worse than $k=5$ by comparing the scores with those in Table~\ref{tab:test_eval}.
-Only the CHUNK results are comparable; this is presumably because the output space of the CHUNK task is considered to be the most complex as evidenced in Appendix (Table~\ref{tab:dataset_stats}).
+Only the CHUNK results are comparable; this is presumably because the output space of the CHUNK task is considered to be the most complex as evidenced in Table~\ref{tab:dataset_stats}.

 As expected, ``AdaAggSeq'' helps resolve the issue discussed in Section~\ref{subsec:agg_seq}, and the improved scores are even better than those of ``AggSeq'' with $k=5$ (except for CHUNK).
-The use of $k'$ in Equation~(\ref{eq:adaptive_k}) makes ``AggSeq'' more robust; empirically, the simple definition of $k'$ works, but future work is to investigate how to better measure the complexity of each example.
+The use of $k'$ in Equation~(\ref{eq:adaptive_k}) makes ``AggSeq'' more robust, and future work is to investigate how to better measure the complexity of each example.

 \paragraph{Which one should we use?} One natural question is which method we want to use in practice; we recommend ``AdaAggSeq'' based on our empirical results, if one can use a validation set to determine the value of $b$.
 Otherwise, ``AggSeq'' with $k=5$ is a good choice because it robustly works across the six different datasets.
-However, the beam search introduces innegligible computational costs when performing inference on billions of inputs.
+However, the beam search introduces non-negligible computational costs when performing inference on billions of inputs.
 We can use ``Span'' in such a case.

 \paragraph{Applicability to blackbox models} Recently, not all the large pre-trained models are published; GPT-4 ~\citep{gpt4} and PaLM 2~\citep{palm2} are such examples.
 In case the token-level probabilities are not visible but the whole sequence-level probabilities are available, (Ada)AggSeq has advantages of being used along with the blackbox models.
-Performing the span-level confidence estimation with the blackbox models is a crucial next step.